Early Life and Education of Warren Buffett: A Complete Timeline

 Apple iPhone 11, 64GB, Black - Unlocked (Renewed)

-Warren Buffett stated he would evaluate President Donald Trump based on national safety, economic growth, and economic participation to decide if he would vote for him in the 2020 presidential election.
+Warren Buffett stated he would judge President Donald Trump by his results on national safety, economic growth, and economic participation when deciding if he would vote for him in the 2020 presidential election.

-By 2022, Warren Buffett and his granddaughter Nicole had reconciled.
+By 2022, Warren Buffett and his adopted granddaughter Nicole had reconciled, mending their relationship.